Nissin Power Station: Reopening as "Reboot" (2020–present)

-The venue reopened on November 21, 2020 as Japan's first distribution-only live house with the concept of music specialization, and distribution with no live audience, the first of its kind in Japan.
+The venue reopened on November 21, 2020 as Japan's first streaming-only live house specializing on streaming live music online with no live audience, the first of its kind in Japan.
 The underground hall of Nissin Foods Tokyo Headquarters where the original venue was located was renovated for the first time in 22 years.
-The venue is distributed via livestreams due to the COVID-19 pandemic in Japan.
+The performances are livestreamed due to the COVID-19 pandemic in Japan.
 The venue opened with an event called Kokeraotoshi 3Days (こけら落とし3DAYS), which included performances from singers and Vtubers.

 Audiences can chat during the livestreams and donate for "Ultra Cheers," which livens up the performance.
 Using the original platform for viewing the livestreams, the transparent LED back panel and LED floor panel installed on the stage are linked with the chat.